-If your bed doesn’t require a box spring, then your mattress probably sits on top of a platform or a series of slats.
-Removing the slats or the platform will expose the bed rails and framework underneath.
+If your bed doesn’t require a box spring, then your mattress probably sits on a platform or a series of slats.
+Remove the slats or the platform to expose the bed rails and framework.

 Removing the Slats.
 Slats that are joined together can easily be rolled up and set aside.
 Slats can be connected to the bed frame with either velcro or screws.
 Depending on the type of slats your bed uses, you may have to unscrew them from the bed frame before you can remove them.